 - We are hiring mentors to work at select branches for the upcoming 2018 – 2019 school year.
-We are currently hiring for the Codman Square, Connolly, East Boston, Egleston Square, Fields Corner, Grove Hall, Hyde Park, Lower Mills, Mattapan, Uphams Corner and West Roxbury branches only.
+We are currently hiring for the Codman Square, Connolly, Dudley, East Boston, Egleston Square, Faneuil, Lower Mills, Mattapan, Uphams Corner and West Roxbury branches only.

 - Read the mentor job description before applying.
 To be eligible to work as Homework Help Mentor, you must:

 - Be a high school sophomore, junior, or senior, have a 3.0 or higher GPA

 - Be able to work 3:30-5:30 p.m. after school at least 2 days per week, October through May

 - Bilingual candidates are especially encouraged to apply

 - Fill out a job application and contact Angela Veizaga to schedule an interview.

 - For more information about homework help or to schedule an interview, email Angela Veizaga email@example.com or call 617.859.2198.

 - BTU teachers are available to help students K-12 with homework for free on select weekdays from 4-6 p.m. during the school year.
 The program begins on September 24 and ends on May 23.
 Please check out the schedule to see where the program is being offered.